 For the owner, it is easy to compare the various types of debt to the corresponding assets so you can rationalize the commitment.
 In addition, it makes it easy to identify any upside down issues.
 There are several relationship associations that as an owner you should consider when using this presentation format.

-- The fixed asset is recorded at the purchase price.
+The fixed asset is recorded at the purchase price.
 In accounting, we use depreciation to adjust the value related to its use in business operations.
 The problem is that depreciation is recorded as a lump sum against all the assets in the ‘Accumulated Depreciation’ account.
 Depreciation is not recorded to each of the respective groups whereby the dollar value presented reflects the actual adjusted amount.
 That dollar value is the original purchase price value.
-So when comparing the remaining value of financing against that respective asset group, the ratio will decline from year to year (or at least it should).
+When comparing the remaining value of financing against that respective asset group, the ratio will decline from year to year (or at least it should).

 As an example, let’s use the real estate line.
 Suppose this asset was purchased 10 years ago for $350,000 and the company borrowed $300,000.
 Last year, the remaining balance on the long-term portion net of current portion was $273,000 and this year the remaining balance is $266,400.
 But the value on the real estate line is still $350,000.
 During the 10 year period, the depreciation equates to 59,500 in the prior year and $65,000 in the current year.
 The depreciation values come straight from the depreciation schedules in your books.
 If you compare the presented format against the depreciated format, the following are your results: